hoko/hoko-docs/_posts/2015-04-08-benefits_referrals-android.md

 picture and other information from your back end.

 {% highlight java %}
-// Start by mapping the invite route so your Activity gets called every time
-// a new referral deep link is opened
+// Map route and Activity to be called when opening a smart link
 @DeeplinkRoute("invite")
 public class InviteSignUpActivity extends Activity {
-  // This variable will automatically receive the deep link's
-  // referrer query parameter when a smart link is opened.
+  // Inject the value of the query parameter into this variable
   @DeeplinkQueryParameter("referrer")
   private String mReferrerName;